idc9/law-net/README.md

 To get started with the data see [getting_started.ipynb](https://github.com/idc9/law-net/blob/master/getting_started.ipynb).
 User beware: we have not yet make the code clean/robust/user friendly/pleasant/etc -- we will get to this soon.

+We are not storing the data (edgelist, vertex metadata, etc) on github since these are several hundred megabyte files.
+You can use our code to download the data or you can as [Iain](iain@unc.edu) to send you the .csv files which might save you waiting a few hours for the data to download.
+In the future we will have a better solution for this...

 If you are interested in collaborating feel free to reach out to us!